mbruges/zola/content/blog/howdoi.md

 ---
 author: Max Bruges
-title: 🔧 The AI I use every day
+title: The AI I use every day
 date: 2024-09-29
+icon:
+  extra: 🔧
 description: "The simplest question is always the best"
 ---

-# The AI I use every day

-*The simplest question is always the best*

 ![how](https://mxb.fyi/static/how.gif)